timesmoker/FactionGrowthControl/README.md

 ## QnA

 Q. Non-steam version?
-A. Im Working on it
+A. Im working on it.

 Q. No faction eliminination!
 A. Change config setting.

 Q. Power's never going up high!
 A. That's okay, power only affects mission's winrate in the entire game.

 Q. Thumbnail is terrible!
 A. ChatGPT made it, blame Sam Altman.

 ## If You Have Question
 I ain't good at English at all.
 So if you have question, please make your chatGPT trasnlate your words into Korean.

+## What I just wanna say
+This is my first mod.
+I hope it's good enough to make you happy.